pubkey/rxdb/docs-src/rx-storage-worker.md

 # Worker RxStorage

 With the worker plugin, you can put the `RxStorage` of your database inside of a WebWorker (in browsers) or a Worker Thread (in node.js).
-By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the percieved performance of your application.
+By doing so, you can take CPU load from the main process and move it into the worker's process which can improve the perceived performance of your application.
 RxDB uses [threads.js](https://github.com/andywer/threads.js/) to create the Worker process an to communicate with it.

 ## On the worker process